Teacher Candidate Information

 Regardless of when a travel ticket is purchased, you are strongly advised to purchase flight/trip/travel cancellation insurance in the event that they are unable to proceed with their community field experience.
 You are also strongly advised to purchase trip cancellation insurance that covers cancellation due to reasons associated with a university program.

-In some cases, Faculty Advisors may find it difficult to communicate with Teacher Candidates bound for an international CFE.
+In some cases, field advisors may find it difficult to communicate with candidates bound for an international CFE.
 Ease of communication often depends on the quality and availability of an Internet connection, phone availability, or time differences.
-If communication is suspected to be difficult (or unknown), you and your Faculty Advisor will discuss communication accommodations and alternative methods of contact.
+If communication is suspected to be difficult (or unknown), you and your field advisor will discuss communication accommodations and alternative methods of contact.

 Prior to the start of an international CFE, all you are required to communicate with their international Community Partners by email and/or phone as often as possible.
 It is important that you understand the numerous details of your placement (e.g. accommodations, orientation schedule, food costs, instructional expectations, etc.).

-During the CFE, Faculty Advisors will contact the Community Partner at least once to introduce themselves and to thank the partner for hosting a Teacher Candidate.
-You are required to provide their Faculty Advisor and the Community Field Experience Coordinator with the contact information of the Community Partner organization and Host and, if possible, their accommodations.
+During the CFE, field advisors will contact the Community Partner at least once to introduce themselves and to thank the partner for hosting a candidate.
+You are required to provide their field advisor and the Community Field Experience Coordinator with the contact information of the Community Partner organization and Host and, if possible, their accommodations.

 The CFE is preceded by your extended practicum and followed by program coursework.
 You are required to plan departure and return flights that do not shorten your extended practicum or make you late for the coursework following the CFE.